Effects of a New Presidency

 This month, we will see a brand new president being inaugurated for the first time since 2008.
 We will, assuredly, see major shifts and changes within our policies, economy, and culture in the US.
 The primary question on our end, we as a local digital agency that aims to assist small businesses in the community, is what kind of impact will this new presidency have on local, small businesses?
 There might be some highs and lows from a Trump presidency, so let’s speculate on the effect it might have on small business change and their owners.

 Even though Trump wants to compress the tax code to three brackets, instead of seven and decrease corporate taxes 35% to 15% for businesses, smaller businesses will also be forced to pay 15%.
 Right now, they are paying less than that.
-In the end, Trump’s tax reform will be a better benefit to major business than to small ones.
+In the end, Trump’s tax reform will be a better benefit to major businesses than for small ones.

 Waiting for the Future